marick/crit19/test/support/http_params/README.md

    insert with only one interesting thing about it: there's a database uniqueness constraint on animal names.
 So the insertion can fail.
-If so, the original `VM.BulkAnimal` must be used to indicate the error.
+If so, the original `VM.BulkAnimal` must be used to indicate the error, which looks like this:

    ![Constraint failure](/pics/constraint_failure.png)

 I find these separate structures, and the separate steps they imply, less confusing than one structure that represents both the form and the database.
-Separate handling of validation (form) errors and constraint (database) errors also seems to help my coding, even though they end up looking the same to the user.
+And even though validation (form) errors and constraint (database) errors look the same to the user, separating them seems to help my coding.

 ## Exemplars